jolenechong/tp/docs/UserGuide.md

 <panel header="Recommended contact phone number format" type="seamless" id="contact-phone-format">

 Phone number(s) is recommended to meet the following guidelines, otherwise you will see a warning:
-* It should contain only digits, spaces, '+' or '-' in the number part.
+* It can contain only digits, spaces, '+' or '-' in the number part.
 * Multiple phone numbers should be separated by commas.
 Example: 12345678, 62345678